Vaccine Guidelines – Risk-Based

 Strangles is a highly contagious and serious infection of horses and other equids caused by the bacterium, Streptococcus equi.
 The disease is characterized by severe inflammation of the mucosa of the head and throat, often with extensive swelling and rupture of the lymph nodes below and behind the jaw, which produce large amounts of thick, creamy pus.

-Strangles is more common in animals less than five years of age and especially in groups of weanling foals or yearlings although horses of any age can become infected.
+Large outbreaks of Strangles are more common in animals less than five years of age and especially in groups of weanling foals or yearlings.
+Horses of any age can become infected, however, and in Ontario, Strangles has been reported in horses 2 months to 26 years of age.

 Currently, there are both injectable (killed vaccine) and intranasal (modified live vaccine) vaccine products available in Canada.
 This vaccine is administered to competition and other horses at risk of exposure to disease.
 The risk of exposure increases at co-mingling sites such as shows and auctions.
 Some vaccinated horses will show mild signs of Strangles when exposed to the bacterium and, like with other vaccines, the shedding is much reduced limiting the potential for an outbreak.
-Strangles vaccination should not be done at the same time as other injections as there is a potential for contamination of those injection sites.
-As well, in rare cases, vaccinated horses have developed mild, noncontagious, signs of Strangles shortly after vaccination.
+The intranasal Strangles vaccine should not be administered at the same time as other injections as there is a potential for contamination of those injection sites and subsequent abscessation.
+As well, in rare cases, horses vaccinated with the intranasal vaccine have developed mild, noncontagious, signs of Strangles shortly after vaccination.
+Horses that have been administered the intranasal vaccine may also test positive on PCR testing for up to 60 days.
+Rarely horses vaccinated with either vaccine may develop a condition called purpura hemorrhagica.
+Performing an SeM titre before vaccination can identify those horses at risk for developing this complication.

 Horses should receive a primary vaccination series of two to three doses, depending on the vaccine used and based on the manufacturer’s recommendations.
 Horses should then be vaccinated annually according to risk of exposure.